syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 ---
 layout: post
 title: Export Diagram content as image files| Syncfusion.
-description: How to export the Diagram as image and how to change the exporting setting in diagram control.
+description: How to export the Diagram as image in different formates and how to change the exporting setting in diagram control.
 platform: wpf
 control: SfDiagram
 documentation: ug